Justin Suarez: Role

-Ugly Betty revolves around main character Betty Suarez (America Ferrera), an unglamorous young woman, and the challenges she faces working at MODE, a fashion magazine.
-Justin Suarez is introduced as Betty's 11-year-old nephew, the flamboyant and fashion-obsessed son of her older sister Hilda (Ana Ortiz).
+Ugly Betty revolves around main character Betty Suarez (America Ferrera), an unglamorous young woman, and the challenges she faces working at the fashion magazine MODE.
+Justin Suarez is introduced as Betty's 11-year-old nephew, the flamboyant and fashion-obsessed son of her older sister, Hilda (Ana Ortiz).
 Justin is thrilled when Betty is hired as the personal assistant of Daniel Meade (Eric Mabius), editor-in-chief of MODE.
-Originally estranged from his father Santos, Justin reunites with him when Hilda begins to date him once again.
-Santos (Kevin Alejandro) originally struggles to accept Justin's effeminate ways, but their relationship gradually improves.
+Originally estranged from his father Santos (Kevin Alejandro), Justin reunites with him when Hilda begins to date him once again.
+Santos originally struggles to accept Justin's effeminate ways, but their relationship gradually improves.
 Although Justin's mother, aunt and grandfather Ignacio (Tony Plana) assume that Justin could potentially be gay, his sexual orientation goes largely unaddressed, apart from occasional hints due to his behavior and interests.
-Despite his family's support, Justin opts to keep his attraction to boys secret from them, instead choosing to confide in Betty's openly gay co-worker Marc St. James (Michael Urie), who becomes a friend, mentor and "surrogate big brother" to the young Justin.
+Despite his family's support, Justin opts to keep his attraction to boys secret from them, instead choosing to confide in Betty's openly gay co-worker Marc St. James (Michael Urie), who becomes a friend, mentor and brotherly figure.

 As Justin matures during the fourth season, he struggles to accept his own sexuality.
 He befriends a jock who shares his interest in musicals, only for the jock to publicly dismiss Justin when the latter's athletic friends tease him about their friendship.
 Justin is forced to enroll in public school after he is rejected by the performing arts high school of his choice.
 Bullied by his schoolmates, he is disparagingly crowned homecoming queen, which he embraces by bestowing the crown and title upon his mother.
 Marc advises Justin to befriend his school's cheerleaders for protection from bullies.

 Marc guides Justin towards gradually coming out of the closet.
 Originally, Justin briefly asserts his "heterosexuality", pretending to like his classmate Lily, whom he kisses in a school production, before accepting his feelings for male friend Austin (Ryan McGinnis) upon kissing him shortly afterward.
 Hilda's new fiancé, Bobby Talercio (Adam Rodriguez), discovers them kissing but promises not to tell Justin's family.
 Stopping his family from holding a surprise coming out party for Justin before he comes out himself, Marc advises them to simply allow Justin to come out to them at his own pace.
 Shortly after beginning to date Austin, Justin finally decides to come out as gay at his mother's wedding in the penultimate episode of the series.
 Instead of publicly announcing his sexuality, Justin quietly leads Austin onto the dancefloor, where they dance among his family.